 7. Palais Garnier – Remembering opera times

 Palais Garnier is an age old opera house in Paris, formerly known as Salle des Capucines.
 Often referred to as Opéra Garnier, this was the chief centre of Paris Opera – a famous group of opera artists in the city.
 Presently it mainly stages mesmerising ballet shows.
-The mesmerising and pretty wooden carvings, paintings and artwork displayed in main façade, stairway, stage fly tower, grand foyer and pavilions make it one of the best places to visit in Paris.
+The mesmerising and pretty wooden carvings, paintings and artwork displayed in main façade, stairway, stage fly tower, grand foyer and pavilions make it major Paris points of interest.

 Don’t miss: Salon du glacier, Foyers, Bassin de la Pythie, and Grand Escalier, The Auditorium, the library and any one of the magnificent ballet performances.